sdiehl/kaleidoscope/tutorial.md

             Nothing -> return ()
 ```

-Having to statically declare our function pointer type is rather inflexible, if we wish to extend to this to
+Having to statically declare our function pointer type is rather inflexible.
+If we wish to extend to this to
-be more flexible a library like *libffi* is very useful for calling functions with argument types that can
+be more flexible, a library like *libffi* is very useful for calling functions with argument types that can
 be determined at runtime.

 External Functions